-The Sisters Eagle Air Airport is a privately owned airport located adjacent to the northeastern edge of the Sisters UGB.
+The Sisters Eagle Air Airport is a privately owned airport located in the northeastern portion of city limits.
 It is classified as a category 4 airport in the Oregon Aviation Plan10, is open to the public, and has a landing fee.
-In addition, the runway is in good condition.11 On average, the airport operates twenty-seven times a week with a majority of use coming from general aviation.
+In addition, the runway is in good condition.
+11 On average, the airport operates twenty-seven times a week with a majority of use coming from general aviation.